Flexberry/flexberry.github.io/pages/products/flexberry-aspnet/subsystems/audit/fa_audit-web.en.md

 Among the settings of the audit defined in Flexberry Tool, we can distinguish the following types:

 * Setting the stage (General settings for all audit generated from the stage of application).
-* Settings classes with the stereotype `application` (audit settings that you define for a particular generated application (currently ASP generator supports generating only one application)).
+* Settings classes with the stereotype application» «(audit settings that you define for a particular generated application (currently ASP generator supports generating only one application)).
-* Settings classes with the stereotype `implementation` (audit settings that are defined for specific classes that will be included in the Assembly of objects).
+* Settings classes with the stereotype» «implementation (audit settings that are defined for specific classes that will be included in the Assembly of objects).

 ![](/images/pages/products/flexberry-aspnet/audit/audit-setting-generate.png)

 The generation of the settings of the audit of Flexberry Tool to the web application*

-Settings classes with the stereotype `implementation` will be generated in the code object a generator object.
+Settings classes with the stereotype» «implementation will be generated into the code object a generator object.
-Setting the stage and class with the stereotype `application` will be generated. config file on a web ASP application generator.
+Setting the stage and class with the stereotype application» «will be generated. config file on a web ASP application generator.

 ## Reading settings